BlendedSiteGenerator/Blended/README.md

 # Blended
 Blended is a static website generator written in Python and licensed under the GPL 3.0 open-source license.
 It supports a HTML-based templating system, content written in HTML, Markdown, Textile, reStructuredText, Jade, Docx, and Plain Text.
-It also supports the compiliation of Sass, Less, Stylus, and CoffeeScript.
-Blended makes it easy to deply your websites by incuding a built-in FTP uploader.
+It also supports the compilation of SASS, Less, Stylus, and CoffeeScript.
+Blended makes it easy to deploy your websites by including a built-in FTP uploader.
 In addition, Blended is powerfully upgradeable because it has support for a Python plugin system.

 There is a full step-by-step *Getting Started* tutorial on [the website](http://jmroper.com/blended/getting-started.html).